-The Social Sciences and Humanities Library is located on the St Lucia Campus in Buildings numbered 12 and 12a.
-The Duhig Tower is located on the St Lucia Campus in Building number 2.
+The Social Sciences and Humanities Library is located on the St Lucia Campus in Buildings 12 and 12a.
+It is connected to the Duhig Building (Building 2).
 Information on transport is available from the University’s Transport Guide.
 Take a video tour of the Social Sciences and Humanities Library.

 Lockers for postgraduate students and students with disabilities are available on a semester basis.
 These are drawn lottery-style from the pool of applicants at the beginning of each semester.
-They are located on Levels 3 and 4 of the Social Sciences and Humanities Library and Levels 4 and 5 of the Duhig Tower Postgraduate Study Area.
+They are located on Level 3 of the Social Sciences and Humanities Library.

 Applications for semester one and semester two lockers become available from the Library News on the Library homepage during O-week, and close at the end of week 1.
 During summer semester, postgraduate students can apply in person for a locker at the Loans desk in the Social Sciences and Humanities Library.

 Bookings can be made in advance by using the Facilities Booking System.
-Keys can be obtained from the loans desk on Level 1.
+Keys can be obtained from the loans desk in the Social Sciences and Humanities Library.